tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 # Introduction

-This document provides usage guidance for external Pre-Shared Keys (PSKs) in TLS.
+There are many resources that provide usage guidance on user passwords.
+However, there is no such equivalent for external Pre-Shared Keys (PSKs) in TLS.
+This document aims to reduce that gap.
 It lists TLS security properties provided by PSKs under certain assumptions and demonstrates how violations of these assumptions lead to attacks.
 This document also discusses PSK use cases, provisioning processes, and TLS stack implementation support in the context of these assumptions.
 It provides advice for applications in various use cases to help meet these assumptions.

 The guidance provided in this document is applicable across TLS {{!RFC8446}}, DTLS {{!I-D.ietf-tls-dtls13}}, and Constrained TLS {{?I-D.ietf-tls-ctls}}.